trustdan/IBKR-API-Go-Python/documentation/IBKR-TWS-API-documentation.md

 ### Component ExchangesCopy Location

 A single data request from the API can receive aggregate quotes from  multiple exchanges.
-The tick types ‘bidExch’ (tick type 32), ‘askExch’  (tick type 33), ‘lastExch’ (tick type 84) are used to identify the  source of a quote.
+The tick types Ã¢â‚¬ËœbidExchÃ¢â‚¬â„¢ (tick type 32), Ã¢â‚¬ËœaskExchÃ¢â‚¬â„¢  (tick type 33), Ã¢â‚¬ËœlastExchÃ¢â‚¬â„¢ (tick type 84) are used to identify the  source of a quote.
 To preserve bandwidth, the data returned to these  tick types consists of a sequence of capital letters rather than a long  list of exchange names for every returned exchange name field.
 To find  the full exchange name corresponding to a single letter code returned in tick types 32, 33, or 84, and API function IBApi::[EClient::reqSmartComponents](https://www.interactivebrokers.com/campus/ibkr-api-page/twsapi-doc/#exchange-component-mapping) is available.
 Note: This function can only be used when the exchange is open.

 Different IB contracts have a different exchange map containing the set of  exchanges on which they trade.
-Each exchange map has a different code,  such as “a6” or “a9”.
+Each exchange map has a different code,  such as Ã¢â‚¬Å“a6Ã¢â‚¬Â or Ã¢â‚¬Å“a9Ã¢â‚¬Â.
 This exchange mapping code is returned to [EWrapper.tickReqParams](https://www.interactivebrokers.com/campus/ibkr-api-page/twsapi-doc/#exchange-component-mapping) immediately after a market data request is made by a user with market  data subscriptions.
 To find a particular map of single letter codes to  full exchange names, the function reqSmartComponents is invoked with the exchange mapping code returned to tickReqParams.

-For instance, a market data request for the IBKR US contract may return the exchange mapping identifier “a6” to [EWrapper.tickReqParams](https://www.interactivebrokers.com/campus/ibkr-api-page/twsapi-doc/#exchange-component-mapping) .
-Invoking the function [EClient.reqSmartComponents](https://www.interactivebrokers.com/campus/ibkr-api-page/twsapi-doc/#exchange-component-mapping) with the symbol “a9” will reveal the list of exchanges offering market  data for the IBKR US contract, and their single letter codes.
-The code  for “ARCA” may be “P”.
-In that case if “P” is returned to the exchange  tick types, that would indicate the quote was provided by ARCA.
+For instance, a market data request for the IBKR US contract may return the exchange mapping identifier Ã¢â‚¬Å“a6Ã¢â‚¬Â to [EWrapper.tickReqParams](https://www.interactivebrokers.com/campus/ibkr-api-page/twsapi-doc/#exchange-component-mapping) .
+Invoking the function [EClient.reqSmartComponents](https://www.interactivebrokers.com/campus/ibkr-api-page/twsapi-doc/#exchange-component-mapping) with the symbol Ã¢â‚¬Å“a9Ã¢â‚¬Â will reveal the list of exchanges offering market  data for the IBKR US contract, and their single letter codes.
+The code  for Ã¢â‚¬Å“ARCAÃ¢â‚¬Â may be Ã¢â‚¬Å“PÃ¢â‚¬Â.
+In that case if Ã¢â‚¬Å“PÃ¢â‚¬Â is returned to the exchange  tick types, that would indicate the quote was provided by ARCA.

 ### Request Component ExchangesCopy Location